nimdone/nimdone-88471/src/pages/pricing.md

             url: https://app.nimdone.com/signup
       - title: INSTITUTIONS
         saving:
-          - label: Save $72 a year
+          - label: An annual savings of $72
             show: false
         details: >
           nimdone can provide volume licenses for all your students and staff.